 Hello and welcome to my website!
 I’m currently the Rice Family Postdoctoral Fellow in Bioethics and the Humanities at The Hastings Center.
-I received my PhD and MA in Philosophy from Emory University and my BA at the Robert D. Clark Honors College at the University of Oregon in Philosophy and Religious Studies.
+I received my PhD and MA in Philosophy from Emory University and my BA in Philosophy as well as Religious Studies from the Robert D. Clark Honors College at the University of Oregon.
 Before coming to Hastings, I taught at Dillard University on an Andrew W. Mellon Fellowship.

 My teaching, research, and public engagement center on issues concerning ethics, embodiment, and society, especially as these relate to biomedical practice, biopolitics, and questions concerning disability.
 Seeking to bring reflective and empirical insights together, I draw upon work across the humanities and social sciences.